 2. Organic results get as much as 94% of the traffic.

 The latest CRO stats show that organic results attract 94% of all clicks as compared to paid results.
-Regardless of whether we’re talking about small or large businesses, one of the most critical marketing channels for every company is search engine optimization or SEO.
-The average ecommerce conversion rate for organic leads is 14.6% compared to just 1.6% for leads generated through various outbound activities, such as direct mail.
+Regardless of whether we’re talking about small or large businesses, one of the most critical marketing channels for every company is search engine optimization.
+The average ecommerce conversion rate for organic leads is 14.6%, compared to just 1.7% for leads generated through various outbound activities, such as direct mail.

-Desktops lead the pack when it comes to device-related conversions with 3.90% but the latest conversion rate optimization trends show tablets are also doing a great job with an average ecommerce conversion rate of 3.49%.
-By contrast, with an average rate of 1.82%, mobiles tell an entirely different story indicating that marketers should start paying more for building apps if they wish to meet the needs of their clients (the majority of whom have long gone mobile).
+In an age of a pandemic, tablets lead the pack when it comes to device-related conversions with a solid rate of 2.92%.
+The latest conversion rate optimization trends show the average ecommerce conversion rate of desktops in 2020 stood at 1.98%, pointing to a significant drop from 4.32% in Q4 2019.
+By contrast, with an average rate of 1.81%, mobiles tell an entirely different story indicating that marketers should start paying more for building apps if they wish to meet the needs of their clients (the majority of whom have long gone mobile).

-Using multiple channels will definitely scale up your conversions and luckily CRO trends and stats provide some insight to show you the way.
-And yes, search engines are at the top of the conversion scale, Google in particular, with an incredible 8.2% average ecommerce conversion rate.
-The second-best among the search engines is Bing with a more than satisfactory 7.6% conversion rate.
+Using multiple channels will definitely scale up your conversions, and CRO trends and stats provide some insight to show you the way.
+Search engines are at the top of the conversion scale (Google in particular) with an incredible 8.2% average ecommerce conversion rate.
+The second-best among the search engines with a more than satisfactory 7.6% conversion rate, is Bing.

 5. Facebook fitness ads have a 14.29% conversion rate.

-Social media, Facebook, in particular, have a relatively high average conversion rate at 9.21%, social media conversion rate statistics confirm.
-And this rate is pretty good if not awesome.
-This rate, however, varies quite a lot across industries.
+Facebook has a relatively high average conversion rate at 9.21%, as social media conversion rate statistics confirm.
+This figure, however, varies quite a lot across industries.
 Fitness ads, for example, convert at as high as 14.29%.
 On the other hand, for other industries such as retail, posting ads on Facebook does not pay off as much with the average social media conversion rate standing at 3.26%.

 6. With user-generated content, Instagram delivers a 4.5% conversion rate.

-Instagram posts that are user-generated, according to social media conversion rate statistics achieve a much higher (4.5%) conversion rate.
-And with Instagram being a platform with over 1 billion users and a potential advertising reach of 849.3 million users, it is more than a convenient channel for driving sales as long as you leave it up to its users to do the advertising.
-At the end of the day, 89% of marketers do so by letting influencers do the promotion and selling.
+According to social media conversion rate statistics, user-generated Instagram posts achieve a much higher (4.5%) conversion rate.
+And with Instagram being a platform with over 1 billion users and a potential advertising reach of 928 million users, it is more than a convenient channel for driving sales as long as you leave it up to its users to do the advertising.
+At the end of the day, 89% of Instagram marketers do so by letting influencers do the promotion and selling.